zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Computational Architecture of zkSTAR

 Applying the $\chi^2$ test on the accumulated residuals and covariance requires us to carry out SVD decomposition to evaluate the test statistic and the alarm criteria in complete zero-knowledge.
 Therefore, we design a sequence of statistical zkSNARK kernels to help achieve efficiency in zkSTAR.

 \textbf{SVD Reconstruction Kernel}: We develop a kernel to validate the SVD decomposition of the accumulated covariance matrix in zero-knowledge.
-The SVD step is essential to compute the normalized PC scores so as to determine the value of the test statistic in conjunction with the accumulated residual values for each detection window.
+The SVD step is essential to compute the normalized PC scores for determining the value of the test statistic in conjunction with the accumulated residual values for each detection window.
 The SVD validation kernel \texttt{SVD-Kernel} is presented in Algorithm \ref{alg:svd_kernel}.

 Specifically the SVD kernel consumes the offline computed value of the left singular matrix $U$ as well as the square root of the singular values $\Sigma^{-\frac{1}{2}}$, an error tolerance threshold $\epsilon$ in addition to the accumulated covariance matrix $S$ itself.
 The kernel returns the validation status $\eta$ depending on whether the SVD reconstruction represented by $U(\Sigma^{-\frac{1}{2}})^T(U\Sigma^{-\frac{1}{2}})$ falls within an $\epsilon$ ball of the predicted covariance matrix accumulated across the detection window.